Understanding RTP and House Edge

 Medium Volatility

-- Balance of win frequency and size
+- Balance of win frequency

 - Moderate ups and downs